TREVOR MATTEA

 PicturePhoto by Trevor Mattea

-As part of this field trip, a docent came to our school to talk to students about Ohlone daily routines and games, describe how the Ohlone adapted to their natural environment, and oversee five parent-led stations in which students participated in simulations focused on body art, food preparation, games, hunting and gathering, and tools.
+As part of this field trip, a docent visited our school to talk to students about Ohlone daily routines and games, describe how the Ohlone adapted to their natural environment, and oversee five parent-led stations where students participated in simulations focused on body art, food preparation, games, hunting and gathering, and tools.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Continuity and Change: